hjwp/www.obeythetestinggoat.com/content/slow_tests_and_hot_lava.md

 tl;dr: I think it's a waste of time to strive for an ultrafast test suite, because it leads to overly mocky, disjointed tests which don't help you catch bugs and don't help you code well.
-Tell me why I'm wrong!
+By all means, please, tell me why I'm wrong!

-At this year's DjangoCon, Casey Kinsley gave a talk in which he ostensibly advocated striving for faster test suites.
+At this year's DjangoCon, Casey Kinsley gave a talk in which he (at least ostensibly) advocated striving for faster test suites.
 As we'll find out, I've often thought that stiving for fast tests suites can be a bit misguided, so I went along preparing to disagree loudly -- as anyone who knows me can attest, disagreeing loudly is just about my favourite thing to do, and a major character flaw.

 As it turns out I found very little to disagree with, aside from [one particularly tortured use of a Mock object](http://www.slideshare.net/cordiskinsey/djangocon-2013-how-to-write-fast-and-efficient-unit-tests-in-django/22) which definitely made baby test sanity Jesus cry.
-It was an excellent talk, and full of good advice, as well as the memorable quote "The Database is Hot Lava"
+It was an excellent talk, and full of good advice, as well as the memorable quote *"The Database is Hot Lava"*

 ## The traditional argument: slow tests are bad